Unparticle Casimir effect: Un-Casimir effect

-It is interesting to note that the factor $\Gamma(d_{\cal U}-1)$ appearing in Eq.~\eqref{intdm}, which diverges in the limit $d_{\cal U} \to 1$, is actually canceled by the same factor in the denominator of $A_{d_{\cal U}}$ (see Eq.~\eqref{unprop}) therefore making the final result in Eq.~\eqref{finalscalar} perfectly finite.
-In addition it can also be readly verified that in the limit $d_{\cal U} \to 1$ Eq.~\eqref{finalscalar} reproduces the ordinary result for the Casimir effect of the scalar massless field, \textit{i.e.},

-We would also like to remark that, despite the similarities with the Casimir effect of RSII type \cite{PhysRevD.76.015008}, the final explicit result \eqref{finalscalar} bears also important differences.
-The unparticle contribution $\cal{E}_{\cal U}^C$ depends not only on the new energy scale but, more importantly, also on the conformal dimension $d_{\cal U}$.
+where $\zeta(s) =\sum_{n=1}^{\infty} n^{-s}$ is the Riemann Zeta function.
+In the limit $d_{\cal U} \to 1$, \eqref{finalscalar} reproduces the ordinary result for the Casimir effect of the scalar massless field.
+Despite the similarities with the Casimir effect of RSII type \cite{PhysRevD.76.015008}, the final explicit result \eqref{finalscalar} carries important differences.
+The unparticle contribution $\cal{E}_{\cal U}^{\mathrm{C}}$ depends not only on the new energy scale but, more importantly, also on the conformal dimension $d_{\cal U}$.
 This makes the unparticle contribution sizable for $d_{\cal U}$ approaching $1$.
-On the contrary the RSII Casimir energy is always suppressed since it scales as $(\kappa a)^{-1}\approx 10^{-28}$, where $\kappa\sim 10^{19}$ GeV is the curvature parameter of the warped dimension and the separation lengths is typically $a\sim 1$ $\mu$m.
+Comparatively, the RSII Casimir energy is always suppressed since it scales as $(\kappa a)^{-1}\approx 10^{-28}$, where $\kappa\sim 10^{19}$ GeV is the curvature parameter of the warped dimension and the separation length is typically $a\sim 1$ $\mu$m.

-As a related remark, we notice that unparticles actually introduce a new, distinctive effect, \textit{i.e.}, a fractalization of metallic plates.
-This turns to be evident by writing (\ref{finalscalar}) as
+As a related remark, we note that unparticles introduce a new and distinctive effect, \textit{i.e.}, a fractalization of metallic plates.
+This is evident by writing (\ref{finalscalar}) as